 What inspired Diabetes Blog Week?
 For those of you who haven’t participated before, Diabetes Blog Week was originally inspired by a fiber-blogger event called Knitting and Crochet Blog Week.
 When I participated that first year on my knitting blog I loved the way it united the community, and I knew I wanted to try to do the same for the DOC.

-What is Diabetes Blog Week?
+How does Diabetes Blog Week work?
 The main idea for Diabetes Blog Week is that bloggers sign up to post about a set topic each day for a week.
 This way, readers can jump around the DBlog Community and get a big variety of different perspectives on a single topic.
 The hope is that new DOC connections are made, and that our voices are raised to spread a little more diabetes awareness.

 When is Diabetes Blog Week?
-The fifth annual Diabetes Blog Week will take place next week, from May 12th through May 18th.
+The sixth annual Diabetes Blog Week will take place next week, from May 11th through May 17th.

 Where can I find the Diabetes Blog Week topics?
 You can find the topics for next week on the Topics and Posts page.
 They’ve been posted in advance, just in case you want to start drafting your posts this week.
 (Remember not to publish your post until that specific day though!)
 Use the topics as a starting point for your post each day and see where it takes you.
 Write as much or as little as you like.
 There are no right or wrong answers - just read over the topic and start blogging!
 I've also included two wild card topics to choose from.
 If one day’s topic doesn’t inspire you, feel free to post about one of the wild card topics instead!